Skip to content

 The result is a self-generating feature backlog that represents perspectives your team might not have on any given day.
 You don't have to act on every idea -- most teams cherry-pick the ones that resonate -- but you never run out of well-reasoned things to build.

-Every Ideas Man agent is a Scheduled Audit workflow with a custom additional-instructions prompt.
+Every Ideas Man agent is a Product Manager Impersonator job with its own persona, idea-size, and title-prefix.
 You're not limited to these five personas.
 Need a "Data Pipeline Ideas Man" or a "Mobile UX Ideas Man"?
-Copy the Scheduled Audit example, write your persona prompt, set a cron schedule, and you're running.
+Add another job to your trigger file with a new persona prompt and you're running.
+See the Product Manager Impersonator README for a multi-persona example.

 See the workflow docs for setup instructions and base workflow details.
 If you're new to the factory, start with the welcome post for the full picture.